Mentoring and Advisory

 - Liaise with all EMBC Sections and staff as required to develop and maintain emergency management plans and procedures relevant to First Nations.

-- Coordinate and support the BCERMS committee and liaise with EMBC emergency coordination and response and recovery organizations to develop BCERMS, standard operating procedures and guidelines.
+- Coordinate and support the BCEMS committee and liaise with EMBC emergency coordination and response and recovery organizations to develop BCEMS, standard operating procedures and guidelines.
 There is significant interaction with local governments in support of local government preparedness initiatives.

 - Identify contacts for the coordination of First Nations community planning with local and regional governments.